maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

  2. Everything related to what **regional conventions** are being used for displaying locale-sensitive data, you access this information via `NSLocale`.
 Settings that specify that:  `region`, `region language`, `calendar`.

 >Important thing is that, while **usually this two are the same**, so that regional conventions are for the language app is running in, it **may often not be the case**.
->And we must obey our user's will (most of the time), say, displaying strings in English, using English plural rules while presenting numbers using Russian decimal separators and dates in budhist calendar.
+>And we must obey our user's will (most of the time), say, displaying strings in English, using English plural rules while presenting numbers using Russian decimal separators and dates in the Buddhist calendar.

 I've mentioned NSBundle and NSLocale.
 You may think of them like this: NSLocale tells you about user settings without taking into account what your app provides.
 NSBundle looks at your app and tells you which of what your app provides you should use according to user settings.
 So, NSBundle is usually the one to ask for language.
 Say, there's a girl **Jane**, who likes [`young`, `handsome`, `broke`] guys, and there is you - [`middle-aged`, `handsome` and `rich`].
 So, for sure, you'd better use `the way you look` and mute about your `age` and `wealth` to get with her.
 If you talk to Jane's sister, she'll tell you about Jane's priorities in general, that's NSLocale.
 If you talk to your buddy - he'll advice you to weight upon something you're good at among what Jane likes, that's NSBundle.